We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Nausea and dizziness are common problems during pregnancy.
+Nausea and dizziness are usual problems during pregnancy.
 Hormonal changes appear to play a role, as they affect the characteristics of the fluid in the body and cause blood vessels to relax and widen.

 Changes in fluid characteristics in the inner ear can lead to symptoms such as:

 - a feeling of fullness in the ear